 Discovering a new place for cycling in Stoke Park Woods, Bishopstoke

-Tucked away in Stoke Park Woods in Bishopstoke (Hants), is a special kind of community bike project, led by Gary Kingsbury and Keith Dillon.
-That special place is called Bike Park Bishopstoke (BPB) and it is full of trails and jumps that have been totally constructed by volunteers on Forestry Commission land.
+Tucked away in Stoke Park Woods in Bishopstoke is a special kind of community bike project.
+Led by Gary Kingsbury and Keith Dillon, that special place is called Bike Park Bishopstoke (BPB) and it is full of trails and jumps that have been totally constructed by volunteers on Forestry Commission land.
 Plans are to open it to the local community in late summer 2017.

-The aim of the new and exciting local development BPB is to create a space where people of all ages and abilities can go and be involved in a activity that they are passionate about, using a community facility that is free and fun.
+The aim of the new and exciting local development is to create a space where people of all ages and abilities can go and be involved in an activity that they are passionate about, using a community facility that is free and fun.

 Ride Leaders Gary and Keith have had plenty of experience working with children and young people: Keith is a social worker for Southampton City Council, while Gary has been involved in youth work for over 15 years.
-Gary has also, more specifically worked on several cycling projects involving young people, while also running National Standard cycle training in schools and leading rides for various organisations.
+More specifically, Gary has also worked on several cycling projects involving young people, while also running National Standard cycle training in schools and leading rides for various organisations.